 3. What is my view on company valuation?

-Greaves Cotton aspires to grow its sales and service channels, as well as invest in technology and resources, with the goal of becoming a market leader.
+Greaves Cotton aspires to grow its sales and service channels, as well as invest in technology and resources, to become a market leader.
 Greaves Cotton will be affected by any swing in the EV adoption.
 They are not yet mainstream, despite numerous new Indian firms entering various sectors of the EV value chain, considerable cash invested in the space, and large-scale execution efforts.

-Currently, Greaves Cotton trades at EV/EBITDA (TTM) ratio of 67x.
-The Company peers Cummins India, Kirloskar Oil, and Swaraj Engines trade at PE (TTM) of 21x, 8x, and 10x respectively.
+Currently, Greaves Cotton trades at an EV/EBITDA (TTM) ratio of 65x.
+The Company peers Cummins India, Kirloskar Oil, and Swaraj Engines trade at EV/EBITDA (TTM) of 23x, 9x, and 10x respectively.

 A protracted capex cycle, the unpredictability of expenditures (particularly electric), and low growth in net sales and EBITDA margins may dampen investor sentiment.

-Overall, the Company appears to be an interesting opportunity for long term and should be investigated further by investors.
-It has joined the EV area, which is hot right now, and as a result of the potential, demand for the stock has climbed and the price has risen, therefore, it is worth investing in only after a significant correction as company is trading at significant premium to its competitors.
+Company has joined the EV area, which is hot right now, and as a result of the potential, demand for the stock has climbed and the price has risen post March 2020, therefore, it is worth investing in only after a significant correction or turnaround in the business.